GM: Paul Mitchener

 Liminal is an ENnie-nominated tabletop roleplaying game of modern day British fantasy, where the Hidden World and mundane world collide.
 In this game you play the Liminals of the title, you might be a magician, a werewolf, an occult investigator, or even a Dhampir stuck between the mortal and vampire state.

-Remembrance is a sequel of sorts to A Walk in the Park that ran at last month’s Go Play.
+Remembrance is a sequel of sorts to A Walk in the Park that ran at last June’s Go Play.
 However, you need not have played in that adventure to take part in this standalone adventure.

 Near Hadrian’s Wall are the Mare and Foal Standing Stones- just two stones remaining of an ancient stone ring.
 Alas, property developers have moved in after a wave of protests, but they have given permission to a group of archaeologists before they begin construction work.
 But why were the protestors receiving money from the Jaeger family, the werewolf “royalty” of the country?
 And why is a known magician of the Council of Merlin part of the excavation team?
 And why are the locals now all having nightmares?